History of Mikaela Shiffrin in Timeline

 On December 8, 2018, Mikaela Shiffrin won her second Super-G at St. Moritz, Switzerland, marking her first back-to-back speed wins.

-On December 22, 2018, Mikaela Shiffrin won the slalom in Courchevel, France, becoming the youngest skier to win 50 World Cup ski races.
-With that race, she equaled the record of Marlies Schild for most wins in women's slalom and put herself in joint seventh place in all-time World Cup victories.
+On December 22, 2018, Mikaela Shiffrin won the slalom in Courchevel, France, becoming the youngest skier to win 50 World Cup ski races at 23 years and nine months.
+She also equaled the record of Marlies Schild for the most wins in women's slalom.

-In 2018, Mikaela Shiffrin became the first alpine skier to achieve 15 World Cup wins in a single calendar year, surpassing Marcel Hirscher's 14 wins.
-This record was previously held by Ingemar Stenmark with 13 wins.
-In 2018, Shiffrin also secured her 36th World Cup slalom win, breaking Marlies Schild's record.
+In 2018, Mikaela Shiffrin became the first alpine skier to take 15 World Cup wins in a single calendar year, surpassing Marcel Hirscher's 14 wins.
+She also broke Marlies Schild's record for World Cup slalom wins.

 In 2018, Mikaela Shiffrin was profiled on CBS News' 60 Minutes.